 Stop paying for stale documentation

-Built from your team's actual size, region, and AI adoption, with multipliers backed by research from Atlassian, GitLab, and Stripe — plus a PDF report you can share with your team
+Built from your team's size, salaries, and AI adoption, with every multiplier backed by research from Atlassian, GitLab, and Stripe.
+Includes a PDF report you can share with your team

 Common questions

 It's an honest model, not a precise forecast.
 The multipliers (20% eng interpretation, 8h/week PM maintenance, 70%/90% recovery) come from Specsight's research with product teams plus published data from Atlassian, GitLab, and Stripe.
 Real teams sit in a 60–80% / 80–95% range on recovery; we use the midpoints here so the page shows a single dramatic figure.
-Open the methodology section below for the full sourcing.
+The full sourcing is on your report, under Where these numbers come from.

 Documentation drift is a cross-functional cost.
 Engineering loses time interpreting unclear specs; PMs lose time maintaining the specs themselves.
 Specsight reduces both — we are the documentation, so PM maintenance time effectively goes away.
 We derive your PM count from a typical SaaS ratio (1 PM per 8 engineers) and show it openly in the breakdown so the math is transparent.